CI-Connect/connect-client/README.md

 If your site does not have environment modules, install the package as above and modify the $PATH:

     $ export PATH=~/software/connect-client/bin:$PATH

+### Other

+We expect to provide an RPM-based installation in the near future.

 ### First-time setup

-Each user must perform this setup step once before using OSG Connect the first time.
+Each user must perform this setup step once before using Connect Client for the first time.

     $ connect client setup
     <enter your OSG Connect username and password when prompted>